elixir-oasis/oasis/README.md

 ## Todo

-1. The Specification conatins XML object is not supported so far.
+1. The Specification contains XML object is not supported so far.
 2. May add mix task to generate `Phoenix`'s style code.
 3. Make document more clear.
 4. There are still some details maybe not implement(or bug) from the OAS, please create an issue or a PR for tracking, thanks in advanced :)

 ## Reference

-1. The offical OpenAPI Specification v3: [Github](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md) | [Official Web Site](http://spec.openapis.org/oas/v3.1.0)
+1. The official OpenAPI Specification v3: [Github](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md) | [Official Web Site](http://spec.openapis.org/oas/v3.1.0)
 2. [JSON Schema Reference](https://json-schema.org/understanding-json-schema/reference/)